MIT-SPARK/Kimera-PGMO/README.md

 #### Kimera PGMO
 - `output_prefix` path to the folder to save the log file and the optimized mesh and trajectory files.
 - `robot_id` can be just set to the default `0` if running single robot.
 This is really only important for the distributed multirobot case.
-- `run_mode` toggles the different modes.Set to 0 to receive pose graph and mesh and perform simultaneous pose graph and mesh optimization.
+- `run_mode` toggles the different modes.
+Set to 0 to receive pose graph and mesh and perform simultaneous pose graph and mesh optimization.
 Set to 1 to optimize the mesh and subscribe to an optimized trajectory.
-Set to 2 to use with DPGMO and just update mesh based on optimized values.
 - `use_msg_time` toggle to use message header stamp or ROS time when connecting pose graph nodes to mesh vertices.
 - `log_output` log timing statistics.
-- `rpgo/translation_threshold` PCM translation threshold.
-- `rpgo/rotation_threshold` PCM rotation threshold.
+- `rpgo/` sets various pose graph optimization parameters.
+See example config.
+- `add_initial_prior` adds a prior factor on first node.
+- `covariance/` sets the covariance.
+See example config.

 ## Running Kimera-PGMO